elkmire/Lemonade/README.md

 **Key Features:**
 - Complete offline functionality
 - Multiple encryption algorithms (AES, RSA, ECC)
-- Key generation and management
+- Key generation and management with expiration
 - Password-protected keys
+- Digital signatures for message authentication
-- File encryption support
+- File encryption with drag-and-drop support
 - Progressive Web App capabilities for offline use
-- Dark/light mode interface
+- Customizable dark mode themes (Lemon, Burnt, Zulu)
+- A "Learn" tab to understand the app's features
 - Zero server dependencies

 LC5 stores all encryption keys and settings locally in your browser's protected storage.
 This design creates a "trust nothing" security model where you maintain complete control over your encryption keys and data.